What do I do if I have child protection concerns?

 All agencies that provide services to children, young people and their families, or whose staff come into contact with children and young people in the course of their work, have a particular role to play in identifying safety, welfare and wellbeing concerns early on and in working together to provide effective care and protection before problems escalate.
 Agencies are required by legislation to take reasonable steps to coordinate decision-making and the delivery of services regarding children and young people.

-Family and Community Services is the agency with the authority and mandate to respond to risk of significant harm and where a statutory response is required.
+Department of Communities and Justice is the agency with the authority and mandate to respond to risk of significant harm and where a statutory response is required.
 Statutory intervention is focused only on those children and young people who require it to protect them from significant harm.
 Child Wellbeing Units have been established in key government departments to support this change.

 The Child Wellbeing and Child Protection – NSW Interagency Guidelines provide the framework for a coordinated and comprehensive response to child protection and wellbeing and sets out, in practical terms, the ways that agencies should collaborate in their work with children and young people.